BoT-SORT: Robust Associations Multi-Pedestrian Tracking: Experiments

 \subsection{Experimental Settings}

 \textbf{Datasets.} Experiments were conducted on two of the most popular benchmarks in the field of multi-object tracking for pedestrian detection and tracking in unconstrained environments: MOT17 \cite{milan2016mot16} and MOT20 \cite{dendorfer2020mot20} datasets under the ``private detection'' protocol.
 MOT17 contains video sequences filmed with both static and moving cameras.
 While MOT20 contains crowded scenes.
 Both datasets contain training sets and test sets, without validation sets.
-For ablation studies, we follow \cite{zhou2020tracking, zhang2021bytetrack}. by using the first half of each video in the training set of MOT17 for training and the last half for validation.\\
+For ablation studies, we follow \cite{zhou2020tracking, zhang2021bytetrack}, by using the first half of each video in the training set of MOT17 for training and the last half for validation.\\

-\textbf{Metrics.} Evaluation performed according to the widely accepted CLEAR metrics \cite{bernardin2008evaluating}.
+\textbf{Metrics.} Evaluations were performed according to the widely accepted CLEAR metrics \cite{bernardin2008evaluating}.
 Including Multiple-Object Tracking Accuracy (MOTA), False Positive (FP), False Negative (FN), ID Switch (IDSW), \textit{etc.}, IDF1 \cite{ristani2016performance} and Higher-Order Tracking Accuracy (HOTA) \cite{luiten2021hota} to evaluate different aspects of the detection and tracking performance.
-Tracker speed (FPS) in Hz is also evaluated, although running time may vary significantly due to different hardware.
+Tracker speed (FPS) in Hz was also evaluated, although run time may vary significantly for different hardware.
 MOTA is computed based on FP, FN, and IDSW.
-Considering the amount of FP and FN are larger than IDs, MOTA focuses more on detection performance.
+MOTA focuses more on detection performance because the amount of FP and FN are more significant than IDs.
 IDF1 evaluates the identity association performance.
 HOTA explicitly balances the effect of performing accurate detection, association, and localization into a single unified metric.\\